-4.1.3.1 Sample preparation for area measurement
+4.1.3.1 Sample preparation for leaf area measurement

-SLA has to be determined for each main canopy species from a random subsample of litter leaves.
-Because the goal is to obtain a value of SLA to be multiplied with the total dry mass, the subsamples should be as representative of the total as possible: at least 100 leaves from all used traps and preferably from the time span of highest litterfall activity.
-If several subsamples per species are measured separately to assess the spatial and/or the temporal variability, then their composite SLA has to be calculated from the total area and total dry mass.
-The area of individual leaves may otherwise be of interest, or differences between entire leaves and partly eaten leaves, but for the estimation of LAI, only total values are needed.
+SLA has to be determined for each main tree species from a random subsample of litter leaves.
+Because the goal is to obtain a value of SLA to be multiplied with the total dry mass, the subsamples should be representative of the total: at least 100 leaves from all used traps and preferably from the time span of highest litterfall activity.
+If several subsamples per species are measured separately to assess the spatial and/or the temporal variability, then their composite SLA has to be calculated from the spatially or temporally integrated area and dry mass.